CrackerCat/dumproid/README.md

 ### Start-up

-When the target app is not debuggable and android is rooted:
+When android device is rooted:

 ```
 $ adb shell